-Gas shielded welding is divided into inert gas shielded welding (such as Tungsten Inert Gas (TIG) welding and Metal Inert Gas (MIG) welding), active gas shielded welding (MAG welding) and self-shielded welding.
+Gas shielded welding is categorized into three types: inert gas shielded welding (such as Tungsten Inert Gas (TIG) welding and Metal Inert Gas (MIG) welding), active gas shielded welding (Metal Active Gas (MAG) welding), and self-shielded welding.

 Related reading: MIG vs TIG Welding

-Pure Ar is used for TIG welding, while Argon mixed with 2% Oxygen (Ar + 2% O2) or Argon mixed with 5% Carbon Dioxide (Ar + 5% CO2 is generally used for MIG welding.
-CO2 gas is mainly used for MAG welding.
+Pure Argon (Ar) is utilized for TIG welding, while Argon mixed with 2% Oxygen (Ar + 2% O2) or Argon mixed with 5% Carbon Dioxide (Ar + 5% CO2) is commonly used for MIG welding.
+Carbon Dioxide (CO2) gas is primarily used for MAG welding.

-In order to improve the process performance of CO2 welding, CO2 + Ar or Co2 + Ar + O2 mixed gas or flux cored wire can also be used.
+To enhance the process performance of CO2 welding, a mixture of CO2 + Argon or CO2 + Argon + Oxygen, or flux cored wire, can also be employed.

 TIG welding may or may not include filler wire.
-If filler wire is not used, the base metal is directly connected after being heated and melted by the welding base metal.
+If filler wire is not used, the base metal is directly connected after being melted by the welding heat.

-TIG welding has low welding energy, good weld strength, plasticity and toughness, and is easy to meet the performance requirements.
+TIG welding offers low welding energy, high weld strength, plasticity and toughness, and is easy to meet performance requirements.

-In order to improve the low-temperature toughness, the content of Si in the weld should not be too high.
+To improve low-temperature toughness, the Silicon (Si) content in the weld should not be too high.

-CO2 is an active gas with strong oxidation.
-Therefore, the welding wire used for CO2 welding must contain high deoxidizing elements such as Manganese (Mn) and Silicon (Si).
+CO2 is an active gas with strong oxidation, so the welding wire used for CO2 welding must contain high deoxidizing elements such as Manganese (Mn) and Silicon (Si).
 Mn-Si welding wire, such as h08mnsia, H08Mn2SiA, h04mn2sia, etc., is usually used for CO2 welding.

-H08Mn2SiA welding wire is a widely used CO2 welding wire.
-It has good process performance and is suitable for welding low alloy steel below 500MPa.
+H08Mn2SiA welding wire is a commonly used CO2 welding wire with good process performance, suitable for welding low-alloy steel with a strength grade below 500MPa.

-For the steel with higher strength grade requirements, H10MnSiMo and other brands of welding wire containing Molybdenum (Mo), such as H10MnSiMo, should be utilized.
+For steel with higher strength grade requirements, welding wire containing Molybdenum (Mo), such as H10MnSiMo, should be utilized.